 LEED and BREEAM are considered as sustainability assessment systems that provide third-party verification for the construction, operations design of superior green buildings, as well as neighbourhoods and homes.
-The Well Building Standard (WELL) certification (US) focuses not only on the building occupants' health but also on their quality of living, productivity and well-being.
+The WELL Building Standard (WELL) certification (US) focuses not only on the building occupants' health but also on their quality of living, productivity and well-being.
 Smart Readiness Indicator (SRI) is a new methodology with strong focus on the smart technologies of a building.
 The SRI is a recently proposed common EU scheme to assess buildings in terms of interaction with their occupants, connection to energy grids and efficient operation.
-Unlike the former described schemes, LEVEL(s) is a framework suitable for the common reporting of the core sustainability indicators (not a green building scheme) featured by the European Commission (The European framework for sustainable buildings [1]), aiming to provide a framework with indicators and a common language for the performance of a building along its life cycle.
+Unlike the former described schemes, Levels(s) is a framework suitable for the common reporting of the core sustainability indicators (not a green buildings [1]), aiming to provide a framework with indicators and a common language for the performance of a building along its life cycle.
 Environmental indicators - either from LCA, or cost, value and risk perspective - are paired with health and comfort indicators.